-At the moment (May 2022) more than 100 children are educated at the Ton Memorial School.
+At the moment (June 2023), more than 110 children are attending education at the Ton Memorial School.
 The children are divided into seven groups and four teachers.
 Including Krishna who also does the construction coordination.
 Most classes are taught in the English language.
 The school prepares the children for further education.
-The number of students is expected to grow to more than 120 students by 2024.
+The number of students is expected to grow to more than 120 students in 2024.

 The planned capacity of the new school: